 For each state fiscal year, the regions must submit to PWTB staff an electronic copy of the state submitted End-of-Year Report for each state program funded through the Toxics Substances Compliance Monitoring Grant program.
 The report must be submitted by March 30th.
-The package must also include a cover e-mail or letter from the Region that evaluates the state's performance under the grant and outlines any concerns that the Region may have with that state.
+The package must also include a cover e-mail or letter from the Region that: